ROCKS IN MY GARDEN

 Help with Companion Planting

 I read up this past winter (yuk is it still winter????) about Square Foot Gardening and Companion Planting.
 I took notes but since the books were Library books I don't have the book in front of me at this time.
 I ran across a WONDERFUL blog about SFG and Companion Gardening, and Emily had put together an AWESOME chart for those of us who get headaches thinking about this type of thing.
-Emily's blog is MySquareFootGarden and the page with her chart is HERE.
-Emily also has several posts on her adventures in her garden, please take a minute or two and stop by her blog.

 Read more...